As If Productions (AIP) is the web studio of Tod Foley, specializing in the development of custom interactive systems.

-Founded in 1991 by game designer & programmer Tod Foley, AIP has developed immersive websites, virtual worlds, roleplaying games, CD-ROMs, viral marketing and live promotional events for clients including Comedy Central, 20th Century Fox Films, Sony/Epic Records, Times-Mirror Magazines, Walt Disney Records, Revelations Entertainment, The WELL and The Electronic Cafe International.
-No matter what type of interactive system you have in mind, we're here to bring it to life - from design and development to webhosting and support.
+Founded in 1991, AIP has designed and produced immersive websites, virtual worlds, roleplaying games, CD-ROM games, LARPs and live interactive events for clients including Comedy Central, 20th Century Fox Films, Sony/Epic Records, Times-Mirror Magazines, Walt Disney Records, Revelations Entertainment, Iron Crown Enterprises, and The WELL.
+No matter what type of interactive system you have in mind, we're here to bring it to life.